-Share-based compensation expense for the three and six months ended June 30, 2015 and June 30, 2014 was \$5.9 million, and \$9.1 million, \$1.5 million, and \$3.6 million, respectively, and is allocated between research and development and general and administrative expenses within the consolidated statements of operations, giving rise to related tax benefits of \$0 and \$0, respectively, for the three and six months ended June 30, 2015 and 2014.
-During the three months ended June 30, 2015, there was \$2.4 million in share-based compensation expense that was classified as research and development expense resulting from the vesting in full of an employee's options upon the employee's departure from the Company.
+Share-based compensation expense for the three and six months ended June 30, 2016 and 2015 was \$4.5 million and \$9.2 million, \$5.9 million, and \$9.1 million, respectively, and is allocated between research and development and general and administrative expenses within the condensed consolidated statements of operations.

-As of June 30, 2015, the total compensation cost related to nonvested option awards not yet recognized was \$30.8 million and the weighted-average period over which it is expected to be recognized is 3.2 years.
+As of June 30, 2016, the total compensation cost related to nonvested option awards not yet recognized was \$32.9 million and the weighted-average period over which it is expected to be recognized is 2.8 years.